 The highest risk of CRS is in countries where women of childbearing age do not have immunity to the disease (either through vaccination or from having had rubella).
-Before the introduction of the vaccine, up to four babies in every 1000 live births were born with CRS.
+Before the introduction of the vaccine, up to 4 babies in every 1000 live births were born with CRS.

 The rubella vaccine is a live attenuated strain that has been in use for more than 40 years.
 A single dose gives more than 95% long-lasting immunity, which is similar to that induced by natural infection.

 Rubella vaccines are available either in monovalent formulation (vaccine directed at only one pathogen) or more commonly in combinations with other vaccines such as with vaccines against measles (MR), measles and mumps (MMR), or measles, mumps and varicella (MMRV).

 Adverse reactions following vaccination are generally mild.
 They may include pain and redness at the injection site, low-grade fever, rash and muscle aches.
 Mass immunization campaigns in the Region of the Americas involving more than 250 million adolescents and adults did not identify any serious adverse reactions associated with the vaccine.

-WHO recommends that all countries that have not yet introduced rubella vaccine should consider to do so using existing well-established measles immunization programmes.
+WHO recommends that all countries that have not yet introduced rubella vaccine should consider doing so using existing, well-established measles immunization programmes.
 To-date, three WHO Regions have established goals to eliminate this preventable cause of birth defects.
 In 2015, the WHO Region of the Americas became the first in the world to be declared free of endemic transmission of rubella.

 In April 2012, the Measles Initiative – now known as the Measles & Rubella Initiative – launched a new Global Measles and Rubella Strategic Plan which covers the period 2012-2020.
 The Plan includes new global goals for 2015 and 2020.